kevinkahn/softconsole/docs/useagenotes.md

 is the key color to use.
 If color is a string of the form: **(c1 c2 c3)** (note no commas) then c1 is the key color, c2 is the character color and c3 is the outline color.
 Any color can be suffixed with "/dull" as in red/dull to indicate that the color should be muted.
 The default key coloration for on/off keys is created internally by the program using state*on and state*off matches as a shortcut for the common case of an on/off key.
+Within a key label a '$' is replaced by the value of the Var or if no Var was specified by the state of the node/entity.
+If the node is dimmable then the $ is replaced by the on percentage.
 See the example config files for examples of how all this works.

 ### Clock